percona/pmm-doc/docs/details/interface.md

 !!! hint alert alert-success "Note"
-    - You can easily access all dashboards for monitored service from the main menu via *Other Dashboards* in the services folder.
+    - You can easily access all dashboards for monitored services from the *Main menu* via *Other Dashboards* in the *Services* sub menu.
     - Only the services being monitored by PMM will appear on the main menu.

 ### PMM menu